Skip links

 For Uganda, you have to know where your gorilla trekking permit is reserved, particularly for Bwindi Impenetrable National Park.
 Because of their great scale, all gorilla permits for this park are allocated based on area.

-Though the mountain gorillas live among humans, several rules should be observed to make the most of one’s one hour with them.
+Though the mountain gorillas live among humans, several rules should be observed to make the most of one hour with them.
 Young children less than fifteen years old may find it difficult to follow all these guidelines.

 Why Underline Age During Gorilla Trekking in Uganda and Rwanda